 Why we need to publish a rule.
-Under the Act, a species warrants listing if it meets the definition of an endangered species (in danger of extinction throughout all or a significant portion of its range) or a threatened species (likely to become endangered in the foreseeable future throughout all or a significant portion of its range).
+Under the Act, a species warrants listing if it meets the definition of an endangered species (in danger of extinction throughout all or a significant portion of its range) or a threatened species (likely to become endangered within the foreseeable future throughout all or a significant portion of its range).
 If we determine that a species warrants listing, we must list the species promptly and designate the species' critical habitat to the maximum extent prudent and determinable.
-We have determined that the South Sierra and South Coast DPSs meet the definition of an endangered species and the North Feather and Central Coast DPSs meet the definition of threatened species; therefore, we are proposing to list them as such.
-We have determined that designation of critical habitat for these four DPSs is not determinable at this time.
-We have determined that listing the North Coast and North Sierra DPSs is not warranted at this time.
-Both listing a species as an endangered or threatened species and designating critical habitat can be completed only by issuing a rule through the Administrative Procedure Act rulemaking process.
+We have determined that the South Sierra and South Coast DPSs of the foothill yellowlegged frog both meet the definition of an endangered species and the North Feather and Central Coast DPSs of the foothill yellow-legged frog both meet the definition of a threatened species; therefore, we are listing them as such.
+We have determined that designation of critical habitat for the four DPSs is not determinable at this time.
+Listing a species or DPS as an endangered or threatened species can be completed only by issuing a rule through the Administrative Procedure Act rulemaking process (5 U.S.C.
+551 et seq.).